The gift of a calm mind

 Take time to restore your inner calmness by establishing active contact with silence.

 And if you can prolong that silence, take more time for it.
 Allow it to restore your inner wellness.
-Once you notice the value of it, we are sure you will book a silent time for every day.
+Once you notice its value, we are sure you will book a silent time for yourself every day.

-I start every day with a silent half-hour or hour as it empowers me to deal with daily challenges later on.
+I start every day with a silent half-hour or hour, as it empowers me to deal with daily challenges later on.
+I recommend this, be first, and then start doing!
+It extends your inner freedom.

 I have always benefitted from being the calmest person in the room!
 I am sure you can benefit from it too!

-Inner calmness is a human superpower, to a person who acquires good intrapersonal skills it empowers self-mastery.
-The mastery to always be the calmest person in the room.
+Inner calmness is a human superpower; to a person who acquires good intrapersonal skills, it empowers self-mastery.
+The mastery of always being the calmest person in the room is beautiful.
+It enables you to share the Joy of Life!